 JDK 6 and 7 latest updates.
 While we recommend using the latest public, supported version of Java (currently Java 8), Azure also makes JDK 6 and 7 images available.
 This is intended for legacy applications that are not yet ready to be upgraded to JDK 8.
 While updates to previous JDK images might no longer be available to the general public, given the Microsoft partnership with Oracle, the JDK 6 and 7 images provided by Azure are intended to contain a more recent non-public update that is normally offered by Oracle to only a select group of Oracle’s supported customers.
 New versions of the JDK images will be made available over time with updated releases of JDK 6 and 7.

 The JDK available in this JDK 6 and 7 images, and the virtual machines and images derived from them, can only be used within Azure.

 You now have an overview of current Oracle Solutions on Microsoft Azure.
-Your next step is to go and deploy your first Oracle Database on Azure.
+Your next step is to deploy your first Oracle Database on Azure.

 - Try the Create an Oracle Database on Azure tutorial to get started.